 One of my users has an annoying problem with an HP color printer.
 After connecting the printer (either directly, or as a shared network printer via GPO) and installing drivers, it works fine and prints documents in color.
 However, on some days the color printing option disappears from the printer menu, so it prints in black and white only.

-If you remove the printer from Windows devices and reinstall drivers, the color printing appears, but only for a short time.
+If you remove the printer from Windows devices and reinstall the drivers, the color printing dialog will appear, but only for a short time.

 First of all, open the Print preferences and go to the Paper/Quality tab (for HP printers).
 Make sure that the Color option is selected here instead of Black & White.